 All learning is informed and planned using the Australian Curriculum.
 Primary students learn in their home classroom as well as a dedicated resource centre, digital technologies and science laboratories, art and music studios, and design and technology workshops.
 Core learning areas such as Religious Education, English, Maths and Science are taught by their class teacher.
 There is a focus on Inquiry Based Learning through the lens of STEAM (Science, Technology, Engineering, Arts and Mathematics), which encourages our boys to be curious and experiment.

 Our explicit Social and Emotional Learning programs support the wellbeing of each child.
-As part of their Pastoral Care Program, boys will develop skills in self-awareness and self-management, resilience, socialising and social awareness, healthy bodies, relationship formation, group dynamics, decision making, and cooperation.
+As part of their Pastoral Care Program, students will develop skills in self-awareness and self-management, resilience, socialising and social awareness, healthy bodies, relationship formation, group dynamics, decision making, and cooperation.

 Enquire about enrolment or request an information package here.